zhuqiuyang/dev-notes/FE/elm/gitbook.md

 We take in a Model and produce some Html, That is it.

 ## Effect
+- Commands — A Cmd lets you do stuff: generate a random number, send an HTTP request, etc.
+- Subscriptions — A Sub lets you register that you are interested in something: tell me about location changes, listen for web socket messages, etc.
 ### Random
 - 难点1: Union Type(下有, 底层如何实现的?)
   ```elm